karmab/kcli-plan-openshift4-upi/README.md

 ### on dns

 in order to be able to access the env other ipv4, two baremetal vips can be provided for api and ingress

+Currently, the api-int dns record needs to be resolvable (over ipv4)

 ## Launch